Allasso/colorwdiff/README.md

 ### Installation:

 Download the [colorwdiff](https://raw.githubusercontent.com/Allasso/colorwdiff/master/colorwdiff) script and copy into a directory in your $PATH, such as /usr/local/bin/ or /opt/local/sbin or other variants.
+Then make executable, for example:

     chmod u+x /opt/local/sbin/colorwdiff